0xmostafam/writeups/Insp3ct0r/flag.md

 # Solution

 1. right click -> view page source.
-2. you will find three parts in the HTML,CSS,JS files.
+2. you will find the three parts in the HTML,CSS,JS files.

 # Flag